About what help can you get with a problem at work

 For more information about finding and using a solicitor, see Using a solicitor.

 FRU can provide advice, help with case preparation and representation in employment tribunal cases.
 To get help from FRU you have to have started your case and be referred to them by one of their referral agencies.
 You can find out more information about FRU and how to get a referral to them by contacting them on:

 Tel: 020 7611 9555

 Email: available through a form on the website

 A Law Centre may be able to offer you free, independent legal advice and representation.
 They focus on providing legal advice to people who find it difficult to get advice or who are experiencing discrimination.
 They are funded by the Legal Services Commission and local councils.

 You should contact your local Law Centre to see if they're able to help you.
 You can find their contact details by searching online at: www.lawcentres.org.uk.

 There may be independent or not-for-profit advice agencies in your area that can help with your employment problem.
 You can find out what's available in your area by searching on the Community Legal Advice website at: www.communitylegaladvice.org.uk.
 Or you can look in your phone book.

 If you can't afford to pay for a solicitor and can't get legal aid, LawWorks may be able to help with your employment case.
 They provide legal advice clinics, and try to find a solicitor to provide free help with mediation and casework.
 You can apply to LawWorks directly.
-You can find out more information about their services and how to apply by contacting them on:
+You can find out more information about their services on their website at: www.lawworks.org.uk.